-In collaboration with the Associated Students of Washington State University (ASWSU), President Bernardo convened a task force in 2016 to explore the issue of rising costs of course materials, potential solutions and alternatives, as well as challenges.
+In collaboration with the Associated Students of Washington State University (ASWSU), Interim President Dan Bernardo convened a task force in 2016 to explore the issue of rising costs of course materials, potential solutions and alternatives, as well as challenges.
 The taskforce delivered recommendations in response to ASWSU’s Course Materials Cost Reduction Initiative in which students noted, “The proliferation of textbook prices, course fees, access codes, iClickers and other BYOD instructional formats have become a problem for the current generation of students.
 This is heightened by the inability to sell back textbooks and other materials.”
 Initial recommendations from the taskforce include:

 For more information, see the final report delivered by the taskforce in May 2016.